hiviah/brmdoor_libnfc/README.md

 Latest versions have finite timeout, which is also configurable.

+TODO: still need to fix option for latest freefare libs

 ## Building and dependencies

 You need just to run `make`.
 Additional dependencies: